jasonmpittman/research-ideas/research-ideas-2017.md

 *What are the possible modalities in which non-intrusive brain-machine interfaces exceed the scope of access to computing systems compared to traditional human-computer interaction?*

 #### Week 4
+How do professional programmers describe the normative ethic of developing secure code?

+Why is the apparent normative ethic in programming to *not* develop using secure coding principles?

+To what extent do programmers consider societal impact of decisions to use unsafe versus safe functions?
+Does the *right* of a program user imply the *duty* for a programmer to produce secure code or does the *right* of the company to release software imply a *duty* for a programmer to simply produce code?

+To what extent is there a measurable, culturally grounded difference in the production of secure code?

+How do program users describe the ethics of secure code compared to programmers?

+Do programmers perceive the ethics of secure coding as metaethics, normative, or applied?

+To what extent is secure coding perceived as a universal duty ethic?

+## <a name="December"></a>December
+#### Week 1